csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - Switch transformers ([Fedus et al. (2022)](https://www.jmlr.org/papers/volume23/21-0998/21-0998.pdf)) simplifies the architecture to activation of only one expert per layer
   - BASE Layers [Lewis et al. (2021)](https://proceedings.mlr.press/v139/lewis21a.html) - find an alternative approach to routing by formulating it as a linear assignment problem
   - Hash layers [Roller et al. (2021)](https://arxiv.org/abs/2106.04426) use a fixed hash as the gating function
+  - THOR ([zuo, liu...zhao, gao, 2022](https://arxiv.org/abs/2110.04260)) - randomly route to different experts then merge at the parameter level at test time
 - [routing notes](https://www.sscardapane.it/assets/files/nnds2022/Lecture_8_Dynamic_NNs.pdf) - make hard decision but still want to learn probabilities
   - straight-through estimator (STE) - take the argmax during the forward pass, while considering the original probabilities in the backward pass
     - highly biased